As an experienced medical doctor, I frequently encounter patients seeking advice on natural ways to boost testosterone levels.

 Important Nutrients in Whole Milk

-However, make sure to take dairy milk in moderation, as some researchers claim it contains synthetic or natural hormones that can raise estrogen levels .
+However, make sure to take dairy milk in moderation since research by Paediatrics International, an official Journal of Japan Pediatrics Society claims it contains synthetic or natural hormones that can raise estrogen levels .

 Better Plant-Based Options